ShuichiK1/211Project_Group3/README.md

 ## Summary

-This is a CSC 212 grade book program that has multiple functions for the user.
+This is a CSC 212 grade book program that is able to perform multiple things for the user.
+They are able to interact, as well as read information about their current grade.

-Our program reads in a text file.
-This information will be saved into a 2d vector for easier access to information.
+Our program works by getting grade information through a text file.
+This information will be saved in the program.
 We have templates on specific text file formats that work with the program.

 The current functions are:
 1. Outputting a certain assignment, lab, or project grade.